mikegnl2/Windows-Privillage-Esclation-Folder/README.md

 # Windows-Privillage-Esclation-Folder

 Resources:
-Course Discord

-Welcome to the course.

- I truly hope you enjoy it and learn from it!
 Please see the attached link for a list of all resources used in the course.

 A very special thanks goes to Grimmie for putting this together! <3